rastreus/PCW/FUTURE-DEV-README.md

 had to be written was the `DataAddedToHash`.
 Basically, it's a gangsta' drive- by that collects all the needed data from each Step into a single hash.
 The data is then "parsed" to get what's needed to put into the database for the given task at hand.
-I'm sorry.
-Just wanted to warn you about that.
+I dislike SQL strings so I went with LINQ.
+It's actually really cool.
+Spend some time learning LINQ to understand how the data gets to the database.
 Also, my naming convensions weren't that good.
 I didn't really know what things should do what and when throughout the process.
 It was kind of trial-by-fire.
 Towards the end, I started using more descriptive names, but until then, it was just letters -- actually, I started with numbers, but then had to rearrange things and switched to letters for some reason.
 I don't know.

 VERSION CONTROL (GIT):
 ======================